Andaaz

 Andaaz is a 2003 Indian Hindi-language romantic drama film directed by Raj Kanwar and produced by Suneel Darshan.
 It stars Akshay Kumar, Lara Dutta and Priyanka Chopra.
 It is written by Robin Bhatt, Shyam Goel and Jainendra Jain.
 It features Lara Dutta in her debut film.
 Shot extensively in West Indies, Andaazs promotion centered around it being the acting debut of two beauty queens together for the first time, which Darshan considered was the film's main selling point.

 Its music was composed by Nadeem–Shravan, with lyrics written by Sameer.
 The soundtrack was a success, selling 2.5 million units and was the second best-selling Bollywood soundtrack of the year.

 Andaaz was released in cinemas on 23 May 2003.
 The film was a box-office success, grossing ₹288 million at the box-office against a budget of ₹ 80 million.
 It was the ninth-highest-grossing Indian film of the year.
-At the 49th Filmfare Awards, it received 5 nominations, including Best Supporting Actress for Chopra, and won Best Female Debut for Dutta and Chopra.
+At the 49th Filmfare Awards, it received 7 nominations, including Best Film, Best Actor for Kumar, Best Supporting Actress for Chopra, and won Best Female Debut for Dutta and Chopra.
 Additionally, both actresses were also nominated for the Screen Award for Best Female Debut, which Dutta won.

 Plot

 Raj Malhotra lives with his elder brother Rohit, his sister-in-law Kiran, and his niece.
 After an accident fractures his leg, he is unable to walk for some time, and for psychological reasons, he cannot walk even after the fracture heals.
 When the Malhotras move to Guntur, Raj befriends his family's new neighbour, the tomboy Kajal, as both share a common passion for aeroplanes.
 With Kajal's encouragement, Raj regains the ability to walk.
 Years later, the two continue to be close friends, and everyone expects them to marry soon.
 Raj secretly loves Kajal and is waiting for the right time to propose to her, but she sees him only as her best friend.

 Raj is recruited by the Air India and spends a year and a half in training.
 After this is over, he rushes to Kajal to propose to her, only to discover that she is in love with multimillionaire businessman Karan Singhania.
 Raj still does not reveal his true feelings to Kajal, telling her that Karan is the best life partner for her.
 Kajal and Karan marry; during the reception party, Kajal learns of Raj's feelings for her.
 Dismayed by the fact that she did not recognise Raj's feelings for her despite being his best friend, Kajal asks him to move on with his life.
-Raj relocates to West Indies, South Africa for further training, while his brother and family move to Kottayam.
+Raj relocates to Cape Town, South Africa for further training, while his brother and family move to Kottayam.